dhutapratama/docs/sail.md

 <a name="starting-and-stopping-sail"></a>
 ## Starting & Stopping Sail

-Laravel Sail's `docker-compose.yml` file defines a variety of Docker containers that work together to help you build Laravel applications.
+Lets Sail's `docker-compose.yml` file defines a variety of Docker containers that work together to help you build Lets applications.
 Each of these containers is an entry within the `services` configuration of your `docker-compose.yml` file.
 The `laravel.test` container is the primary application container that will be serving your application.

 Before starting Sail, you should ensure that no other web servers or databases are running on your local computer.
 To start all of the Docker containers defined in your application's `docker-compose.yml` file, you should execute the `up` command: